canjiali/PARADE/README.md

 To figure out the way of doing that, please check out [dl4marco-bert](https://github.com/nyu-dl/dl4marco-bert).
 The fine-tuned model will be the initialized model in PARADE.
 Just pass it to the `BERT_ckpt` argument in the following snippet.
+If you want to escape this fine-tuning step, checkout thes [models](#resource) already fine-tuned on the MSMARCO passage ranking dataset.

 For running 5-fold cross validation, you can check the fold configuration here at `utils/fold_config.py`.
 ```bash